This content has been reviewed by Jason D. Stone

 Driving while intoxicated is the leading cause of wrong-way car accidents.
 Over 60% of wrong-way collisions involved an intoxicated driver.

 Alcohol consumption is on the rise in the U.S. Traditionally, excessive drinking has been associated with men, but heavy drinking has increased by 41% in women between 2019 and 2020.
 Both men and women are drinking more often as well, with a 19% increase in the number of days a week individuals drank alcohol.

 While not everyone who drinks will get behind the wheel intoxicated, the trend for increased alcohol consumption is concerning when thinking about wrong-way crashes.
 With more people drinking more during more days of the week, we could see an increase in the number of wrong-way accidents over the next few years.

-Anyone who causes a wrong-way crash while under the influence of alcohol should be held responsible for their negligent actions.
+Anyone who causes a wrong-way crash while under the influence of drugs or alcohol should be held responsible for their negligent actions.
 Victims should discuss their case with experienced Boston car accident lawyers.